mivoq/speect/docs/source/topics/plugins_topic.rst

 Plug-ins are used to extend the functionality of Speect, and as a mechanism to keep the Speect Engine independent of any linguistic or acoustic specific code.
-This extending of Speect is done by defining new classes (see :doc:`object_system_topic`) in the plug-ins and registering them with the object system, so that objects of these new classes can be instantiated and used by other code.
-See :doc:`../api/c/engine/pluginmanager/main` for a detailed description of the API.
+This extending of Speect is done by defining new classes (see :ref:`object_system_topic`) in the plug-ins and registering them with the object system, so that objects of these new classes can be instantiated and used by other code.
+See :ref:`plug-ins C API <pluginmanager_main_c>` for a detailed description of the API.

 In Speect each plug-in is in it's own directory.
 A template of this plug-in directory format is provided in ``speect/plugins/template``::